 Suggestions

-Add at least one complete, executable inline example (e.g., a minimal TypeScript worker that registers a function and an HTTP trigger) rather than relying entirely on external reference files.
+Add at least one complete, executable end-to-end example (e.g., a minimal TypeScript worker that registers a function, binds an HTTP trigger, and invokes another function) directly in the skill body rather than deferring all code to reference files.

 | Dimension | Reasoning | Score |